steveculshaw/templesandtombs/README.md

 It was used to weigh the souls entering the afterlife.<br>
 Allowed them to learn the true secret in a persons heart.<br>

-Then Alexander, and then the Romans came and went ...<br>
+Then it fell into Alexander's hand, and then the Romans came, took it, and went ...<br>
-And it was rumoured that Constantine had it moved to Constantinople.<br>
+And it was rumoured that Emperor Constantine had it moved to Constantinople.<br>

 Hall of Ma'at was discovered about 20 years ago.
 It was hidden by building a museum on top of it !!!<br>